 Constructed in the mid 1990's, the Terrace Garden represents a major step in Kingwood's transition from single genus display beds to integrated gardens.

 The upper level of the Terrace Garden features a fountain that is a favorite distraction for small children as their parents sit and enjoy the ambiance of the garden.

 Spring is amazing throughout Kingwood, including the Terrace Garden.

 While seasonal plantings are featured through much of Kingwood, the Terrace Garden has a very successful integration of flowering trees, shrubs, perennials and annuals.

 Slowly the Terrace Garden is maturing into a wonderful immersion opportunity as the plants grow up to segment the garden into inviting and intimate rooms.

-As you might guess the woodland garden is on the edge of our woods.
+As you might guess, the woodland garden is on the edge of our woods.
 We have carved out a piece to plant a wide assortment of shade tolerant plants.
-Its a quiet place to relax and enjoy a shady garden.
+It is a quiet place to relax and enjoy a shady garden.